owenthereal/blog/posts/ruby/_posts/2011-09-24-poeaa-on-rails.md

 mentioned are not the Ruby libraries these patterns inspire.
 The [active_record][9] gem is an implementation of the Active Record pattern.
 The [data_mapper][10] gem is also a "Active Record"-ish implementation, although it has elements of the Data Mapper pattern.
+For those who are interested in seeing the implementation difference between these two gems, I created a [gist][18] for you.

 Here is [Martain Fowler][8] on the choice of Active Record or Data Mapper for Domain Model: